caksoylar/zmk-config/README.md

 Keys with the dashed outline are optional keys that are not used for smaller keyboards.

-Shortcuts on the `NAV` layer are OS-dependent, and are currently defined for Windows/Linux as the following:
+Shortcuts on the `Nav` layer are OS-dependent, and are currently defined for Windows/Linux as the following:
 - `Win Close`: <kbd>Alt</kbd><kbd>F4</kbd>
 - `Tab →`: <kbd>Ctrl</kbd><kbd>Tab</kbd>
 - `Tab ←`: <kbd>Ctrl</kbd><kbd>Shift</kbd><kbd>Tab</kbd>